sharknoon/umbrel-cli/README.md

 ## Features

 - 🛍️ Support for the official Umbrel App Store as well as Community App Stores
-- 🗺️ Guides you through the creation of an app
+- 🗺️ Guides you through the creation of an app or an Community App Store
+- 🕵️ Finds errors in your app manifests and compose files early

 ## Documentation